Fort Pierce South Beach Property Owners

 - To maintain lines of communication with the appropriate city, county and state officials.

-- To support the extension of FPRA, TIF and CIP financing projects on South Beach.
+- To support the extension of Fort Pierce Redevelopment Agency (FPRA), Tax Increment Financing (TIF) and Capital Improvement Plan (CIP) financing projects on South Beach.

 - To work with appropriate officials and staff on projects to ensure that our beaches and parks are environmentally sound, safe and visitor friendly.